Once upon a time in Fruitland.

 Banana believed he was the best ever Fruitie to become the National Leader, the Chief Executive and take the Big Pineapple position, however, ego was in the way.
 Banana, like many other bananas, thought it was the biggest, longest, thickest and able to give the most to the Fruities.
 However, some Fruities thought Banana should be skinned.

 Melons, also believed she was the best ever Fruitie to become the National Leader, the Chief Executive and wear the mantle of the Big Pineapple because of past experience working in the Big Fruit Bowl where she had met, managed and successfully negotiated with representatives of many other nations.

-On the other hand, Melons biggest fault was the difficulty in being able to communicate in a personal and believable way.
-At times Melons appear thin skinned and sometimes mushy inside as well as appearing to provide misleading information.
+On the other hand, some thought Melons biggest fault was the difficulty in being able to communicate in a personal and believable way.
+At times Melons appeared thin skinned and sometimes mushy inside as well as appearing to provide misleading information.

-Melons had another negative issue based on honesty or openness or lack thereof and, Melons had been accused of causing many deaths in another far away nation.
+Melons had another negative issue based on honesty or openness or lack thereof.
+Melons had been accused of causing many deaths in another far away nation.